francescoformenti/UsingSessionPattern/README.md

 ````

 ## IUsingSession
-The pattern is quite simple: it is based on the `IUsingSession` interface:
+The pattern is built around the simple `IUsingSession` interface:
 ````
 public interface IUsingSession : IDisposable
 {